UtrechtUniversity/yoda-clienttools/README.md

 ### yreport\_collectionsize

-Shows a report of the size of all data objects in a collection and its subcollections
+Shows a report of the size of all data objects in a (set of) collections.

 ```
 usage: yreport_collectionsize [--help] [-h] [-r] [-R] [-g GROUP_BY]